 Head south of Chalong Circle

-The southern Phuket neighborhood of Rawai is a charming seaside village that is home to the ever-popular Nai Harn Beach – one of Asia’s top 10 beaches according to Tripadvisor.
-As well as the beach, there are many affordable fresh seafood restaurants, small coffee shops and souvenir shops to explore in this neighborhood.
+The southern Phuket neighbourhood of Rawai is a charming seaside village that’s home to the ever-popular Nai Harn Beach – one of Asia’s top 10 beaches according to Tripadvisor.
+As well as the beach, there are many affordable fresh seafood restaurants, small coffee shops and souvenir shops to explore in the local area.

 Dance your way down Bangla Road